juhasev/sample-ninja-help/subpanel-landing-page.md

 #### Emoji support

-By default we provide native emoji support, that means modern devices are able to render emojis in every landing page.
+By default, we provide native emoji support, which means modern devices are able to render emojis on every landing page.

 You can disable this functionality if you encounter font rendering issues (this is a very rare case).